Life on Earth is sustained by complex interactions between organisms

 and their environment.
 These biotic interactions can be captured in

 datasets and published digitally.
-We present a review process of such an
+We present a review and archiving

-openly accessible digital interactions dataset of known origin, and
+process for such an openly accessible digital interactions dataset of

 globalbioticinteractions/msb-para, has fingerprint